David Hestenes wrote these comments about basic particle models

 Mechanics can be divided into kinematics (description of motion) and dynamics (causal explanation of motion).
 Accordingly, I have two sets of names, depending on which aspect is of interest.
 Newtonian theory says that all causes of motion are forces, so causal models are classified by types of force.

-this in "Modeling Games in the Newtonian World,"
+about this in "Modeling Games in the Newtonian World,"

 where Kepler’s laws are identified as kinematics, which is explained